ABRG-Models/morphologica/docs/ref/visual/visual.md

 *This is the [twowindows.cpp](https://github.com/ABRG-Models/morphologica/blob/main/examples/twowindows.cpp) example program, which displays two windows with two `morph::Visual` instances.
 The `GraphVisual` on window 2 shows what the preceding code example would generate.
 Window 1 shows another kind of `morph::VisualModel` (a `QuiverVisual`)*

+Because morphologica defaults to using multicontext-safe GL function calls, there is no problem working with multiple windows.

+In practice, you can also create multiple windows with `morph::VisualNoMX`.
+Although in this case the GL function names are global, separate contexts are still maintained correctly.

 # Multi-threading